Subway (film): Reception

 Subway was the third-most popular French film in France in 1986, after Trois Hommes et un Couffin and Les Specialistes.
 It attracted 2,920,588 cinemagoers.
-The film grossed $390,659 at the box office in the United States.
+The film grossed $50 million at the box office in the world.

 The film holds an 67% rating on Rotten Tomatoes, based on nine reviews.
+Metacritic, which uses a weighted average, assigned the a score of 53 out of 100, based on 12 critics, indicating "mixed or average" reviews.
 Janet Maslin of The New York Times praised the film's "highly energetic visual style" and "the sheer fun of staging domestic scenes, musical interludes and roller-skate chases in the underground" but added that "[the] characters and situations [are] so thin that they might as well be afterthoughts".

 According to film reviewer John Cribbs, "[Much] of Subway is meditative but largely plotless, like a dream being described to you by someone who's still trying to figure out the symbolism of it [themself] ...
 The film and its characters are actually anti-movement: it opens with three philosophical quotes about existence: Socrates, "To be is to do," Sartre, "To do is to be," and Sinatra, "Do be do be do."
 The message is clear: [director] Besson thinks it's a crazy world up there on the surface what with folks insisting on constantly "doing" things.
 To him the subway is someplace no square bozo would ever think about not moving swiftly through without a thought, therefore it's the ideal environment for outsiders who seek an eden of in-action; a stasis salvation ..
 The theme ... in Subway ... is about freedom from social responsibility."